-Table 2.1 on the following page shows a summation of the SCORE/County funded residential recycling programs.
-Appendix 2-B denotes the recycling each program accomplished for 2012.
+Table 2.1 on the following page shows a summation of the County/SCORE funded residential recycling programs.
+Appendix 2-B denotes the recycling each program accomplished for 2013.
 These programs are helping the County maintain its compliance to the State mandated recycling rates and are below the established County goal of \$150 cost per ton as an upper limit.
 Some programs in the more sparsely populated areas of the County will naturally have a higher cost per ton than those in more densely populated areas.
 However, these programs help provide convenient opportunities for the County residents to recycle.
-From 1994 to 2011 the County population growth was 1.75 percent; the annual growth of tonnage going into the landfill during the same period was 1.79 percent; the household recycling rate saw a 9.5 percent annual growth.
-The residential recycling rate is greater than both the growth of MSW and population.
+From 1994 to 2013 the County population growth was 1.59 percent; the annual growth of tonnage going into the landfill during the same period was 1.12 percent.